 - Disbursing their assets to their beneficiaries

-During the probate process, many legal documents are called into question, heirs and executors are identified and confirmed, and property is appraised and distributed according to state laws.
+During the probate process, many legal documents are called into question.
+Heirs and executors are identified and confirmed.
+Property is appraised and distributed according to state laws.

 Seems simple enough, right?

 So, why would you wish to avoid this?
 What steps can you and your attorney take for how can you avoid probate in Oregon?